-As for paints, it makes sense to start with cheaper brands while you are starting out, testing out some of the more expensive varieties as you build confidence.
+As for you oil paints, it makes sense to start with cheaper brands while you are starting out, testing out some of the more expensive varieties as you build confidence.
 Start with two or three primary colours which can be easily blended and build up your palette over time, so that you can learn how best to incorporate the shades into your work.

 4. Learn the Rules of Layering

 There is a simple rule of layering in the art world: “slow over fast”.
 When talking about oil paints, those that have been mixed with more solvent tend to be thinner and dry quicker.
 When mixed with less solvent, the oils are thicker and take far longer to dry.
 It is recommended that you make the first few layers of paint with a thinner consistency and the final layers quite thick.
 This method of layering works to ensure all the paints have been able to dry quickly and prevents the possibility of cracked paint in your masterpiece.
 Similarly, if you wish to add acrylic paint to your oil painting, oil always goes on top, as it dries much more slowly than acrylic.

 You might also like to test out different oils, to see how they vary the consistencies of your paint.
 Generally, Linseed oil works to slow the drying time, whilst Liquin will speed it up.
 Take some time to play and explore the exciting array of choices.